Representations: Conclusions

 \subsection{Related work}

 An important related theory is that of institutions~\cite{goguen_institutions_1992}.
 In institutions one also encapsulates in the same structure some syntactic and some semantic information.
 But when a representation tries to capture one system of reasoning, an institution contains many systems.
-For that reason the definition of an institution is much more demanding than that of a representation: in the former, syntax and semantics must be equipped with category structures, with some compatibility conditions between them.
+For that reason the definition of an institution is more demanding than ours: it requires syntax and semantics to be equipped with category structures, as well as compatibility conditions between them.
 A legitimate question is then what are the classes of representations that can be turned into institutions?
 Or, conversely, can representations be extracted from an institution?
-We leave it open as a topic of future research.
+We leave these questions open.

 Specification theories~\cite{fahrenberg_linear-timebranching-time_2020}, introduced by Fahrenberg and Legay, is another related formalism.
-A specification theory may be understood as a structure $\tuple<T,E,\chi,\leq>$, where $\chi:T\to E$ mapping a trace to its \emph{characteristic expression}.
-It can be turned into a representation by setting $\models\eqrel\chi_\ast\then\leq$, i.e. by defining $I(e)=\setcompr{t\in T}{\chi(t)\leq e}$.
+(A similar formalism was introduced (but not named) in~\cite{aceto_when_2019}.)
+A specification theory may be understood as a structure $\tuple<T,E,\chi,{\leq}>$, where $\chi:T\to E$ mapping a trace to its \emph{characteristic expression}.
+It can be turned into a representation by setting ${\models}\eqrel\chi_\ast\then{\leq}$, i.e. by defining $I(e)=\setcompr{t\in T}{\chi(t)\leq e}$.
 Specification theories are thus special instances of representations, where traces may be represented as expressions, and where satisfaction is derived from the preorder on expressions.
 In~\cite{fahrenberg_linear-timebranching-time_2020}, it was shown that specification theories capture a number of interesting formalisms.
 We plan on exploring how the representation point of view can help in this context in a future paper.